 Minimally Invasive Neural Interfaces

-Jan 21, 2026 · 1 min read
+Feb 16, 2026 · 1 min read

 Overview

-In traditional spinal cord stimulation, paddle electrodes (~12mm diameter) allow targeted electrical stimulation but require high-risk implantation surgery.
+In traditional spinal cord stimulation, paddle electrodes (~12mm diameter) allow targeted epidural electrical stimulation but require high-risk implantation surgery.
 Conversely, percutaneous leads (<2mm diameter) can be inserted through needles under local anesthesia but provide limited spatial coverage with a risk of electrode migration.

 Our design enables shape-morphing, pneumatically actuated paddle electrodes to be delivered through standard minimally invasive approaches, allowing targeted electrical stimulation while minimizing surgical risk.